 An alliance of world-class experts who specialize in mutually reinforcing aspects of adaptive leadership, management development, and teamwork, we provide robust strategies that help our clients tackle their most important challenges in a highly agile, productive, learning-focused manner.

 - Chris Soderquist: A renowned expert on systems thinking and adaptive learning, Chris is the founder and president of Pontifex Consulting.
-He’s worked with an impressive range of global clients – including Boeing, The United Nations, and The World Bank – helping them more effectively frame and engage their most perplexing strategic challenges. (http://www.pontifexconsulting.com)
+He’s worked with an impressive range of global clients – including Boeing, the CDC, The United Nations, and The World Bank – helping them more effectively frame and engage their most perplexing strategic challenges. (http://findinghighleverage.com/)

 - Beth Bratkovic: The author of Leadership & Rock and Roll (AuthorHouse, 2010), and the founder of KIS-Keepin’ It Simple Consulting, Beth Bratkovic provides leadership and organization development from effective coaching models to change management and meeting facilitation.
 Her clients describe her as inspiring and motivational, and will encourage people to step outside of their comfort zones and experience learning in a whole new way. (http://www.keepinitsimpleconsulting.com/#!about-kis/c10m2)